Daniela Hlinková was born in ilina, Slovakia. She began

 at various festivals such as the Schleswig-Holstein-Music-Festival, the

-Kassel Music Festival, the Chorin Summer Festival, the Islandic Musicfestival, and the Avantgarde Music Festival in St. Petersburg.
+Kassel Music Festival, the Chorin Summer Festival, the Icelandic Musicfestival, and the Avantgarde Music Festival in St. Petersburg.
 Within des Young Euro Classic Festival 2010 she played Beethoven's Piano concerto E flat major under the guidance of Heinrich Schiff.

 In 2011 an Artist in Residence of the Kasseler Musiktage Festival.
 In January 2012 gave the first German performance of the Concertino of Simon Laks at the Konzerthaus Berlin, broadcast by the Deutschland Radio Kultur.